Subject Leader for Computer Science: Miss N Latham

-At Key Stage 3 pupils follow the new Computer Science framework studying the three strands of Computing: Computer Science; Information Technology and Digital Literacy through a series of fun, pupil-friendly scenario-based modules to help pupils develop the skills they need to be confident computer scientists.
-The curriculum is designed to prepare pupils for KS4 Computing and to give them life skills using digital technologies.
-Our pupils are allocated 1 hour per week at KS3 on rotation with Technology.
+At Key Stage 3 pupils follow the KS3 Computer Science framework studying the three strands of Computing: Computer Science; Information Technology and Digital Literacy through a series of fun, pupil-friendly scenario-based modules to help pupils develop the skills they need to be confident computer scientists who may go on to improve the lives of others by developing software programs to help others. .
+The curriculum is designed to prepare pupils for KS4 Computing and to give them essential life skills using digital technologies.

 Year 7 – Microbits and Algorithms, Spreadsheets, E-safety, Working with data and Scratch programming.

-Year 8 – Introduction to Python programming, MS Logo, Introduction to Hardware and processing, Databases and using the Internet.
+Year 8 – Introduction to Python programming, Introduction to Hardware and processing, Artificial intelligence and Data representation.

-Year 9 – Networks and the Internet, Intermediate Hardware and processing, Intermediate Python programming, Logic gates, HTML coding and website development and Photoshop.
+Year 9 – Networks and the Internet, Intermediate Hardware and processing, Intermediate Python programming, Logic gates, Algorithms and Flowol, Binary, Cybersecurity, Internet safety and developing digital literacy skills.

 At Key Stage 4 pupils have the option to study Computer Science or Creative iMedia.